reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 server.listen(7000);
 ```

-As you probable notice this is very simular coding as we did earliar when we build the socket server.
+As you probably notice this is very simular coding as we did earlier when we build the socket server.
 And the *HTTP* package is based *NET* package that we were using when we build the socket server.
 The createServer function in the HTTP package takes in a callback that has two parameters request and response (often called req and res).

 Lets go through what happens when there is a request at port 7000.
 Then the network package takes control and the HTTP package receives the request.
 Headers are parsed.
 We can read the request and we can write to the response that is sent back to the client.

 Congratulation you have written a HTTP server.
-It really does not do mush.
+It really does not do much.
 When he gets a request, he answers with status 200, and the body 'Hello World!'.
 Ofcourse alot of code is in the **HTTP** library but by using it we have a very simple HTTP server.

 Lets save the code and run it in node.js. (just as before `node filename`).